Table of Contents

 Wages and Salaries in Italy

-- Italy has no statutory minimum wage at the national or regional level.
+- There is no statutory minimum wage in Italy at the national or regional level.
 However, the courts consider minimum wage and salary set by national collective bargaining agreements for the relevant sectors.
 Since July 1, 2018, salaries cannot be paid in cash and can only be paid by check, through bank transfer, or other electronic payment methods.

-- In Italy, probation periods are common but not required by statute.
+- Probation periods in Italy are common but not required by statute.
 The length of the probation period varies depending on the terms of the applicable collective bargaining agreement.
 Usually, the maximum probation period is six months.

 - Bonuses in Italy are not mandatory unless it is part of a collective bargaining agreement.
 However, most companies offer some type of bonus pay.
 Many Italian employers pay their employees a bonus in December, known as the 13th month’s salary.
 If a bonus is paid, it is specifically included in the employee’s collective bargaining agreement.